 The first 10 miles wind through Lyell Canyon and are actually the only flat miles on the JMT.
 A perfect warm up to the weeks ahead.
 Unfortunately there were a billion mosquitoes at our intended campsite of Lyell Fork Bridge so we decided to hike another mile and climbed another 600 feet.
 I really struggled with this last mile.
 I was shaky and dizzy and extremely nauseous.
 I realized it was altitude sickness but I could only continue slowly, drinking often.
 Nathan and I made it to a beautiful campsite and I lay down for a while not eating dinner.
 I was glad we weren’t going higher that first night.
 We had spent the one night in Tuolumne at 8600 feet but it really wasn’t enough to acclimate.
-We camped near hiker friends we had met earlier that day, a man who had hiked the JMT the previous year with his daughter.
-They had returned with the mother to hike it again.
+We camped near hiker friends we had met earlier that day, James who had hiked the JMT the previous year with his daughter Sarah.
+They had returned with the mother Cindy to hike it again.
 We spent the evening chatting with them gleaning both information and community.

 Day 2: 9.6 miles, 27 cumulative, Below Donohue to Thousand Island Lake (9,847′)